 Setup

-- A GitHub account with access to the repositories your assignment needs to work with.
+A GitHub account with access to the repositories your agent needs to work with.

 - Issues — Read or manage issues and comments.